Nihlus/Crystite/docs/nitty-gritty.md

-The fix is relatively simple - add library mapping logic that uses `NativeLibrary` (which is aware of platform-specific loading quirks) and checks both system directories as well as Neos's own.
+The fix is relatively simple - add library mapping logic that uses `NativeLibrary` (which is aware of platform-specific loading quirks) and checks both system directories as well as Resonite's own.

 #### Stack traces from other threads
 In .NET Framework, it was possible to suspend and gather a stack trace from any